smokeB0x/pAdder/README.md

 Run the file "all-in-one.cmd" by double clicking it

-You will now have a file named "passord-final.txt"
+You will now have a file named "passord-final.txt" (This might take some time, depending on how large the initial list is).

 To change the numbers to padd with, edit the py-script "merger3.py"

 To change the symbols to padd with, edit the py-script "symbols.py"

 Each of the 3 scripts can be modified and used on its own if needed

+Examples of before and after:
+Initial list: 75 words, final list: 77 000 words
+Initial list: 250 000 words, final list: 240 000 000 words